Erasmus funding for staff

 The Erasmus+ funding scheme is available to help both teaching and non-teaching staff gain professional development and training throughout Europe.

 Erasmus+ offers our teaching staff the opportunity to teach at a partner higher education institution (HEI) in one of 30 participating countries throughout Europe.
+Staff are expected to teach for at least 8 hours at the host University.
 To find out more, please read the guidance notes.

 Staff can also choose to take part in training events including job shadowing, observation, attending a workshop or course abroad.
 The training period can take place at another HEI or any other appropriate organisation.
 European universities often organise designated training weeks, particularly for administrative or technical staff, and advertise these via the iMotion Erasmus Staff Training website.
 Designated training weeks are a great opportunity to share experiences, discuss on-going challenges in Higher Education, network, participate in sessions on particular topics and attend cultural and social events.